ABOUT

 According to the National Center for Education Statistics, approximately 27% of adults in Louisiana struggle with basic literacy.
 70% of kindergarteners and over half of our students in grades K-3 fall below expected reading levels.
 Slidell Reads aims to change that by empowering young minds and developing lifelong readers.

-Our Mission
+Our Purpose

 Slidell Reads offers most programs and services at low-to-no cost thanks to the support of the community.
 In-kind and monetary donations help us to help others.
 Reach out if you'd like to help support our mission.